Bucesvara Temple, Koravangala

 Bucesvara temple, also referred to as the Buceswara, Bucheshwara or Bhucheshvara temple, is a 12th-century Hindu temples in Koravangala village, Karnataka, India.
 The most sophisticated historical temple in the village, it is considered to be the flag-bearer of Hoysala architecture and was built by a wealthy patron named Buchi during the reign of king Ballala.

 It is a twin temple with the two sanctums facing each other.
 The sanctum next to the larger mandapa opens to the east and is dedicated to Shiva, while the other near the two entrances is dedicated to Surya.
 Artworks of Shaivism, Vaishnavism, Shaktism and the Vedic deities are reverentially displayed, along with panels depicting scenes from the Ramayana, the Mahabharata, the Bhagavata Purana.
 Also included are scenes of artha and kama (mithuna, amorous couples).

 The temple is protected as a monument of national importance by the Archaeological Survey of India.

 Location and date

 It is located in the village of Korvangla, about 12 km northeast from Hassan city in Karnataka, India.
 It is about 35 km southwest of Halebidu (Dorasamudra) – the primary capital of Hoysala kingdom in the 12th-century.

-The temple is to the north of the village and was built in 1173 AD by a rich officer called Buci (or Buchiraja).
+The temple is to the north of the village and was built in 1173 CE by a rich officer called Buci (or Buchiraja).
 The inscription states that it marks the coronation of Hoysala King Veera Ballala II.
 Koravangala was a major town in pre-14th century Karnataka, featuring at least six temples on the eastern banks of a manmade lake: